-(3,0,3) Acquainting high-school publication advisors with all facets of producing a school newspaper; teaching of news writing, feature writing, copy editing, makeup, typography, and the art of motivating student participation; legal responsibilities of the advisor and the student journalist.
+(3,0,3) Acquainting high school publication advisers with all facets of producing a school newspaper; teaching of newswriting, feature writing, copy editing, makeup, typography, and the art of motivating student participation; legal responsibilities of the adviser and the student journalist.

-Master of Arts in Liberal Studies MALS
+Master of Arts Liberal Studies MALS

-MALS 601 Introduction to Graduate Research and Writing (3,0,3) Major methods of knowledge acquisition, research methodologies, and intensive writing practices in the humanities, arts, and sciences.
+MALS 601 Graduate Research and Writing (3,0,3) Introduction to Graduate Research and Writing (3,0,3) Major methods of knowledge acquisition, research methodologies and intensive writing practices in the humanities, arts and sciences.
 Required of all MALS students.